savagelysubtle/the_aichemist_codex/docs/architecture.rst

 3. **Use the registry**: Access components through the registry, not direct imports
 4. **Follow domain separation**: Keep components in their appropriate domain directories
 5. **Avoid circular imports**: Structure code to prevent circular dependencies
+6. **Use absolute imports for core components**: Make dependencies explicit and reliable
+7. **Use the Registry pattern for service dependencies**: Prevent circular imports between services